 I can only imagine how Jim Thorpe felt when he discovered his shoes were stolen that summer in 1912 before he competed in the Olympics.
 He persevered through that difficulty to become heralded as the greatest athlete in the world that year.
 You and I may not have such lofty ambitions.
 But dissolving one annoyance is victory enough to be proud of.
 Then dissolve another and another.
 After some time, you’ll find that you have become an Olympian of personal growth.

 How to dissolve negative feelings in seconds (and make it a compelling habit)

 Life brings us all big and small storms that can keep us from experiencing total joy.
-Wouldn’t it be great if we could somehow be a bit more like the eye of the storm, unaffected by chaos around us?
+Wouldn’t it be great if we could somehow be a bit more like the eye of the storm, unaffected by the chaos around us?

 Fortunately, my husband Morty created a way to do just that called the Lefkoe Occurring Course.
-In that course you learn how to dissolve unwanted emotions in seconds.
+In that course, you learn how to dissolve unwanted emotions in seconds.
 Then you make dissolving emotions a habit.
 You see reality with much greater clarity.
 As a result, positive and uplifting emotions tend to occur naturally.

 While you wait you’ll get several goodies teaching you more about how to dissolve unwanted feelings.
 So please join today and use what you learn to help yourself and contribute to others.